• Precautions to Keep Birds Safe

 Mowing Is A Must!
 Pheasants Need Open Space To Get Sunlight, Warm Up, And Dry Off

 At six to seven weeks of age, pheasants are moved from the brooder barn into flight pens.
-They live in these flight pens until they are shipped, around twenty-two weeks of age.
-Understanding how to manage covered pens is essential in producing a quality pheasant.
-Establishing cover in the pen is [...]
+They live in these flight pens until they are shipped, around twenty-two weeks of [...]

 Read Post